 If you aren’t able to hear the difference between individual sounds, you may spell a word that has a completely different meaning than you intended.

 My daughter had this problem when she was growing up.
 She had trouble discriminating the differences between individual sounds in a word.
 She often came home in tears week after week on spelling test day after getting low marks.
-She may have inherited her spelling problems from her father.
+She may have inherited her spelling difficulties from her father.
 I recall her father bringing his handwritten papers to me in college and asking me to type them up.
 His spelling was so bad I often had to guess at the word he wanted.

 Auditory Visual Integration

-This is the ability to accurately relate an auditory sound with a visual symbol.
+Auditory visual integration is the ability to accurately relate an auditory sound with a visual symbol.
 This is a beginning reading skill in the areas of phonemic awareness and phonics.
 This is crucial for younger students as they associate different sounds to their specific letter combinations.

-Auditory-closure in relation to spelling is the ability to combine sounds that are presented orally to make words.
+Auditory closure in relation to spelling words is the ability to combine sounds that are presented orally to make words.
 For instance, when given the individual sounds: /c/, /a/, and /t/; auditory closure is the ability to bring those individual sounds together to make the word /cat/.
 It is also the ability to fill in the missing piece of a word.
 For example, if I were to say po _a to, you would be able to fill in the missing /t/ and say /potato/.